 Also, cloud-based solutions do not require any hardware installation or software licenses, therefore the implementation cost is very less.
 Cloud-based ambulatory EHR solutions require HIPAA compliance through data centers with bank-level security and high-level encryption methods that render data unreadable.
 Due to several advantages offered by cloud based solutions, demand of such solutions has been increasing in the ambulatory EHR market.
 The increasing demand of cloud-based solution creates abundant opportunities for the players to develop more advanced solutions in the ambulatory EHR market.

 The key players in the ambulatory EHR industry are acquiring and collaborating with other players to increase their market share in the coming years.
 In June 2017, athenahealth Inc., a provider of network-enabled services for hospital and ambulatory clients worldwide, acquired Praxify Technologies Inc., a company providing solutions for improving health data portability, productivity and decision support.
 The acquisition was aimed at advancing the athenahealth’s platform strategy and mobile capabilities to drive workflows.

 In April 2017, McKesson Corporation, a provider of healthcare supply chain management solutions, acquired CoverMyMeds LLC that provides electronic prior authorization (ePA) solutions.
 The purpose of the acquisition was to provide these solutions to pharmacies, providers, payers, manufacturers, and patients.

-Some of the other key players in the global ambulatory EHR market include GE Healthcare, Cerner Corporation, eClinicalWorks, Epic Systems Corporation, McKesson Corporation, Quality Systems, Inc., Inc., Allscripts Healthcare Solutions, Inc., and Greenway Health, LLC.
+Some of the other key players operating in the ambulatory EHR industry include General Electric Company, Cerner Corporation, eClinicalWorks, Epic Systems Corporation, McKesson Corporation, Quality Systems, Inc., eMDs Inc., Allscripts Healthcare Solutions, Inc., Greenway Health, LLC.